 Note: You do not need to perform this procedure if the default extended and searchable attributes are sufficient for the needs of your enterprise.
-If you do not need to configure these attributes, continue to "Create the IdentityIQ Database and Tables" on page 11 and use the sample scripts provided.
+If you do not need to configure these attributes, continue to Create the IdentityIQ Database and Tables and use the sample scripts provided.